Mara-Li/discord-dicelette/README.md

 -> `/register <channel> <path to the file>`

 The bot will verify the file and register it.
 An reference embed + the parsed / corrected file will be send into the choosen channel.
-This channel will be saved as an id in the database, as well the message_id.
+This channel will be saved as an id in the database, as well the `message_id`.

 > [!important]
 > This channel will be used for saving user.
 A thread will be created for registering users.
 If a thread already exists (named as `📝 • [STATS]`), it will use it.